In brief, these are the most efficient chest freezers:

 Whirlpool Chest Freezers

-Though it requires manual defrosting, it sport a number of other features including an interior light and a temperature alarm.
+Though it requires manual defrosting, it sports a number of other features including an interior light and a temperature alarm.
 Its key-eject lock means that the freezer can only be opened when the key is pushed in and turned — a safety feature helpful in homes with small children.
 Four baskets (two upper, two lower) make it easier to organize the contents — especially on the lower level.

 Sundanzer DC-Powered Chest Freezers